Vlasenko2006/MusiGAN/README.md

 ### Initial Conditions

-1. My training dataset consists of music from my own player.
+1. My training dataset consists of music from my MP3 player in my phone.
 2. The author (that's me) has no formal musical education.
 3. Hardware limitations: a single GPU and about 20 GB of memory.